Multiposition rotary switches are an essential part of the control system in many aircraft cockpits.

 Also, one 100 ohm resistor and one 1..5 uF capacitor need to be connected to the pole terminal - the resistor goes to an analog input and the capacitor to the GND bus.

-Note: the method with a potentiometer (non-fixed resistors) can only be used for linear value mapping, i.e. when the potentiometer lever position corresponds to the parameter value (this may be suitable for some flaps levers).
+Note: the method with a potentiometer (non-fixed resistors) can only be used for linear value mapping, i.e. when the potentiometer lever position corresponds to the parameter value (this is suitable for flaps levers).
 For example, if you have a range of parameter values from 0 to 10, the lever position of 33% will set the value to 3.3, at 80% the value will be set to 8, and so on.
 You cannot assign parameter value 5 at 70% position.